ravinemalipuri/data-leadership-tools/README.md

 ## Why this exists

 Running a data & analytics platform involves more than architecture and pipelines.
 The harder challenges are operational — deciding what to prioritise when everything feels urgent, understanding where the team's capability gaps are, and maintaining alignment across engineering, analytics, and the business.
+This system trying to create feedback loops we can act upon.

 These tools are built around those challenges.
 Each one is designed to make a specific management problem more visible and easier to act on.